 "I am sure you are, too."

-Feeling a bit like she must have when she'd been trying to get his attention all those years ago, he forged on.
-"Nurse Roberts--"
+Feeling a bit like she must have when she had been trying to get his attention all those years ago, he forged on.
+"Nurse Roberts—"

 "Is a goddamned troublemaker," she said, never turning away from the window.
 "Leave me alone, Spock.
 You're usually very good at that."

-He felt as if she'd slapped him, but was not sure why.
-Nothing she'd said was untrue.
+He felt as if she had slapped him, but was not sure why.
+Nothing she had said was untrue.
 Taking a deep, calming breath, he decided to follow her lead and find solace in the view from his window.

 She'd tried to order several herbal beverages that had no caffeine but would still keep her awake.
-The replicator had not been fooled.
+The replicator hadn't been fooled.

 So she was reduced to pacing.